Last updated on November 5th, 2022 at 05:32 pm

 3) It has 31 local government areas.

-4) It has a population of over 5 million people, according to the 2016 National Population Census (NPC).
+4) It has a population of over 5 million people, according to the 2016 National Population Commission (NPC).

 5) Major towns in the state include: oron, Eket, Ikot Ekpene, Ibeno, Ikot Abasi, Abak, Itu, and Etinan among others.